peachpiecompiler/peachpie-docs/docs/get-started.md

 # Get started

 The purpose of this page is to get you started with [PeachPie](https://www.peachpie.io) quickly.
-The following steps let you to create a minimalistic project containing PHP files and then compile and run them on top of .NET Core.
+The following steps let you to create a minimalistic project containing PHP files and then compile and run them on top of .NET.

 ## Prerequisites

-- .NET Core SDK 3.0 or newer: [microsoft.com/net/download](https://www.microsoft.com/net/download)
+- .NET SDK 5.0 or newer: [microsoft.com/net/download](https://www.microsoft.com/net/download)

 ## Install dotnet templates